-The amendment, which passed mostly along party lines in both chambers, would establish the Fairness in Women’s Sports Act.
+The amendment, which passed mostly along party lines in both chambers, establishes the Fairness in Women’s Sports Act.
 The law would keep transgender athletes from participating in women’s and girls’ sports.

-While most arguments for the ban center on fairness to cisgender women, Sen. Kelli Stargel, responding to questions, expanded the argument to include safety issues.
+While most arguments in support of the ban center on fairness to cisgender women, Sen. Kelli Stargel, responding to questions from Democratic lawmakers, expanded the argument to include safety issues.

 “I feel that the safety of our girls to be able to play in girls’ sports without potentially being harmed by a much stronger man, who may be playing on that sport, or whether it’s a transition female that may still be stronger,” Stargel said.

-During debate on the Senate floor, Sen. Vic Torres said his granddaughter is transgender.
+During debate on the Senate floor, Democratic Sen. Vic Torres, arguing against the ban, said his granddaughter is transgender.

 “We don’t need to destroy the lives of those children and their futures.
 If they want to play let them play.
 They’re in our armed forces right now,” Torres pleaded.
 “They are part of society.”

 Emotions were high during Torres’ plea.
 Republican Sen. Gayle Harrell was escorted off the Senate floor in tears.
 She later crossed party lines to vote against the amendment.

 Language in the amendment is similar to a bill (HB 1475) that passed the House mostly along party lines earlier in the Session, but did not have support in the Senate.
 A major difference in the amendment is that students would not be subject to a physical examination to resolve gender disputes.
 Instead, the amendment states a student’s gender would be decided by their original birth certificate.

 “We were worried about the invasiveness of verifying biological sex,” Tuck explained.

 The new amendment also does not include elementary school students, which the previous bill did.